serbanlex/studio-infocus/README.md

    - simple email box
    - instagram

-Every page will have a nav header and a footer that contains social media and stuff like that.s
+Every page will have a nav header and a footer that contains social media and stuff like that.
 ```

 ### Code quality requirements